SERVIR-Amazonia/guyana-training/gee-flood/SAR-sentinel.md

 # Overview

-In this session we will train a classifer to predict flooded land covers using Sentinel 1 SAR scenes collected in both dry and wet seasons.
+In this case study, we will train a classifer to predict flooded land covers using Sentinel 1 SAR scenes collected in both dry and wet seasons.

 1. Create a new script file in your own script repository - name it 'Flood Mapping - SAR'.
 Keep in mind a master copy is available in the script repository.
 2. Check the full script []()